 Let’s say you have two different stores, and each is in a different part of a city.
 Better yet, one is in town, and the other is in a farming area.
 You wouldn’t range the same type of products in both stores since each caters to a different consumer.
 Instead, you’d look at the past retail data to see what sells in each store and then plan your assortment accordingly.

 On the other hand, when choosing a location, you also need to look at your competitors.
 For example, if you place your store in an area saturated with similar stores - your competition - the chances of thriving and profiting are slim.

 Your store promotions can influence shoppers to buy

 Store promotions are an excellent opportunity to entice shoppers in, and when used effectively, can keep your customers in your stores for longer.
 More than that, they can attract new customers, who wouldn’t have thought of coming in, and spike excitement.
 A display with high visual impact can work wonders here.

 That said, it’s not merely the fact that you should run promotions, as much as you should think about where you place them.
 After all, if you want them to work, they need to be seen by your shoppers.
 Window displays can entice your customers in while gondola ends and dump bins can draw them through your stores.

 It’s also worth creating various hotspots throughout your stores.
 Just a note of warning here: spread your hotspots out evenly across your store so that you don’t suffer from floor congestion.

-Of course, the promotions that you do decide to run depends on your budget, the message you want to communicate, seasonality, your target market, and the actual product.
-This includes making decisions yourself around the timing and frequency of a promotion and analysing the effectiveness of it.
+Of course, the promotions that you do decide to run depend on your budget, the message you want to communicate, seasonality, your target market, and the actual product.
+This includes making decisions yourself around the timing and frequency of the promotion and analysing its effectiveness.